lennessyy/raginggardens/README.md

   * [Modernizr](http://modernizr.com/) - Modernizr is a JavaScript library that detects HTML5 and CSS3 features in the user’s browser.
   * [db.js](http://aaronpowell.github.com/db.js/) - db.js is a wrapper for IndexedDB to make it easier to work against, making it look more like a queryable API.
   * [IndexedDB Polyfill](https://github.com/axemclion/IndexedDBShim) - A polyfill to enable IndexedDB using WebSql.
+  *

+# License
+The complete game **without game graphics** is under MIT License.
+Read the **LICNESE** file for more info.

+## Game Art
+The complete game art is created and owned by [Stremena Tuzsuzova](http://www.stremena.com).
+Usage for commercial purposes are forbidden.
+Please contact the author in case of further questions.